Menstrual Phase Nutrition

 Iron & Recovery Support

-• Moringa powder – iron, calcium, and antioxidants
+• Moringa powder – rich in iron and antioxidants

-• Nutritional yeast – B-complex vitamins for endocrine communication
+• Nutritional yeast – rich in B vitamins

-Together, these foods support the ovaries, adrenals, liver, thyroid, and nervous system, helping the body rest and repair.
+Together, these foods support the ovaries, adrenals, liver, and nervous system.

 Common Nutrition Mistakes During the Menstrual Phase